 Earn a built-in minor in Critical Analysis and Social Engagement

-You will have the opportunity to choose your focus and select from a variety of courses that teach you transferable skills for any path you choose, no matter how many times it changes.
+You will have the opportunity to focus your coursework and select from a variety of courses that teach you transferable skills for any path you choose, no matter how many times it changes.
 Earn an education relevant to what you want to do and who you want to become.

-Within this minor, you chart your own path by choosing one of the focus areas below and create a plan tailored to your unique interests, abilities and future plans.
+Within this minor, you can chart your own path and create a plan tailored to your unique interests, abilities, and future plans.
 Here are three focused plans to consider: